playwithrobots/tf_experiments/README.md

+##This is not under development and was tested on ROS Electric Emys.
 www.PlaywithRobots.com

 Playing game with kinect

-Package : openni_tracker , tf_experiments
+Package : openni\_tracker , tf\_experiments

 working
 The basic concept used is to send fake keyboard event signal on doing a particular gesture.
 For example if my both hands are in front of my neck it will send a signal that UP arrow key is pressed.
 Similarly when my left hand is below right hand by 20 cm and my hands are still in front of my neck it will send a signal as LEFT arrow key pressed.

 Usage :

-Run openni_tracker node in openni_kinect package, this node publishes transforms of various body joints.  ( You can download this package from www.ros.org)
+Run openni\_tracker node in openni\_kinect package, this node publishes transforms of various body joints.  ( You can download this package from www.ros.org)

-After this run your game, and during the game pause it, open terminal , run nfs node from package tf_experiments, its syntax is : rosrun tf_experiments nfs “$DISPLAY”
+After this run your game, and during the game pause it, open terminal , run nfs node from package tf\_experiments, its syntax is : rosrun tf\_experiments nfs “$DISPLAY”

 Now you have 10sec to bring the game on the top of the screen.